oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-25-speciallocations-object.md

 4. Otherwise, render the displayed URI as an absolute URI (or in some other appropriate form, such as a (`uriBaseId`, `uri`) pair.

-> EXAMPLE: Given the following:
+> EXAMPLE 1: Given the following:
 >
 > ```json
 > {                           # A run object (§3.14).